Last Updated on

 - Heart palpitations

-In pregnant women, it can have adverse effects such low birth weight in babies, premature infants, and babies with neural tube defects (NTDs).
+In pregnant women, it can have adverse effects.
+A deficiency of folic acid can lead to low birth weight in babies, premature infants, and neural tube defects (NTDs).
 The NTDs occurs when the neural tube fuses incorrectly during embryogenesis and causes defects.
 These include:

 - Spina Bifida: Incomplete development of the spinal cord which leads to babies being permanently disabled.